SciML/ModelingToolkit.jl/docs/src/index.md

 ecosystem, there is a large set of libraries adding features to this system.
 Below is an incomplete list of extension libraries one may want to be aware of:

+- [StructuralTransformations.jl](https://github.com/JuliaComputing/StructuralTransformations.jl): Various transformations of models into structurally better versions for improved numerical simulation
+    - Pantelides algortihm for index reduction of DAEs
+    - Tearing of `ODESystem`s and `NonolinearSystem`s to reduce the numerical cost of handling large implicit systems via Newton methods
 - [Catalyst.jl](https://github.com/SciML/Catalyst.jl): Symbolic representations of chemical reactions
     - Symbolically build and represent large systems of chemical reactions
     - Generate code for ODEs, SDEs, continuous-time Markov Chains, and more